 2. Tag – html

 The HTML tag, also called the root element, follows the DOCTYPE tag.
-This tag can have the normal global attributes plus attribute called manifest.
-The HTML tag can only be used once in an HTML page.
+This tag can have the normal global attributes plus an attribute called manifest.
+The HTML tag can only be used once on an HTML page.

 3. Tag – head